How do I attend an Information Session at the Honors College?

 You may apply to the Honors College at any point of your career at FIU; however, you must have enough room in your schedule to complete the Honors College curriculum.
 The Honors requirements will depend on your year of entry into the College.

 You will need enough time to complete 12 credits through the Honors College, (3 credits per term).

 When should I apply for admission to the Honors College, is there a deadline?

 The Honors College accepts applications for FALL admission only.
-Therefore, applications are only accepted in the spring semester for the following fall.
-The priority consideration deadline is February 15.
-Transfer students who wish to compete for limited scholarships should apply by this date.
+Applications are open October 1st –May 1st every year.
+The priority consideration deadline is January 15.
+Transfer students who wish to compete for limited scholarships should apply by the priority deadline date.